-- 4.9 The ERP Programme, which will deliver a range of upgrades and improved interfaces between core systems in Finance, HR/Payroll and Banking and Payments Services is now in full delivery with contracts in place with the Council, CGI, and the sub-contracted Oracle integration and managed service partner. - 4.10 Key activities include the Oracle Financials R12 upgrade with work in progress to complete phase 2 of system integration testing and further preparations underway for the next cycle of User Acceptance Testing. - 4.11 Confirmed programme costs have been built into the financial model, which is rigorously monitored by Finance and the programme board.
+- 4.5 The ERP Programme, which will deliver a range of upgrades and improved interfaces between core systems in Finance, HR/Payroll and Banking and Payments Services is now in full delivery with contracts in place with the Council, CGI, and the sub-contracted Oracle integration and managed service partner. - 4.6 Key activities include the Oracle Financials R12 upgrade which has now completed phase one of system integration testing and is on track to complete in January 2022.
+Work is also underway to upgrade the Frontier budget management system onto a new hardware infrastructure. - 4.7 Confirmed programme costs have been built into the financial model, which is rigorously monitored by Finance and the programme board.
+The Council's contract with our HR and Payroll system provider has been extended to March 2023.
 Internal Audit remain fully engaged with and provide agile audit support for this programme.